 I probably could have filled this whole list with openings from One Piece; picking just one is like choosing which of my kids I love most.
 Still, if I absolutely had to limit it down to one, this would be it.
 This opener perfectly encapsulates that feeling of voyaging the seas and crazy adventures, and it doesn’t get more literal than the Straw Hat Pirates and their ship literally crashing down into the ocean.
 It’s exciting, it’s fun, it’s One Piece!

 TABI NO TACHUU by Natsumi Kiyoura — Spice and Wolf Opening 1

 A merchant and a six hundred year old wolf deity travel the country and learn about economics?
 Yep, it’s definitely an anime.
 This was another one I was reluctant to check out and was pleasantly surprised to find I liked it.
 The opening sets the stage for a wonderful fantasy tale with mystery, charm, and intrigue, and that’s exactly what you’ll get here.
 I haven’t said it with my other choices, but you should definitely listen to the full version of the song when you get a chance.
 Love, love, love this music.

 Apologies if none of these songs appealed to you; obviously taste varies from person to person and we can’t all expect to like the same things.
-I suppose if we did there wouldn’t be all that much to talk about.
-Still, I hope you found one or two you enjoyed or, if you’re already familiar with them, perhaps you enjoyed listening to them again.
+I hope you found one or two you enjoyed or, if you’re already familiar with them, perhaps you enjoyed listening to them again.